gregpriday/laravel-zyte-api/README.md

 # Laravel Zyte API

+> ⚠️ **Important Notice** ⚠️: This package is currently in an early development stage, and breaking changes may be introduced with each new release.
+While we strive to maintain stability, users should exercise caution and closely review the changelog when upgrading to newer versions.
+Contributions and feedback are welcome to help improve the package's stability and functionality.

 Laravel Zyte API is a powerful Laravel package that seamlessly integrates Zyte's web scraping capabilities into your Laravel applications.
 With a focus on flexibility and ease of use, this package simplifies the process of extracting data from web pages using Zyte's advanced data extraction API.

 ## Features